What Is Audiometry?

 hear tones between 20-20,000 Hz.
 Human speech generally falls in the 500-3,000

 Why Audiometry Is Performed

-This may be part of a routine screening or in response to a noticeable hearing loss.
+This may be done as part of a routine screening or in response to a noticeable loss

-Common causes of hearing loss include:
+The common causes of hearing loss include:

 - birth defects